mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Use the confirmed transcript hash and confirmation tag to compute the interim transcript hash in the new state.

+* If a `PreSharedKeyID` was used that has type `resumption` with usage `reinit` or `branch`, verify that the `epoch` field in the GroupInfo is equal to 1.

+  * For usage `reinit`, verify that the last Commit to the referenced group contains a ReInit proposal and that the `group_id`, `version`, `cipher_suite`, and `group_context.extensions` fields of the GroupInfo match the ReInit proposal.
+Additionally, verify that all the members of the old group are also members of the new group, according to the application.

+  * For usage `branch`, verify that the `version` and `cipher_suite` of the new group match those of the old group, and that the members of the new group compose a subset of the members of the old group, according to the application.

 ## Ratchet Tree Extension